natfarleydev/prd-markdown/markdown/advanced/advancedBaseClassesDetails.markdown

 An inquisitor can cast only a certain number of spells of each spell level each day.
 Her base daily spell allotment is given on Table 2-3.
-In addition, she receives bonus spells per day if she has a high Wisdom score (see Table 1-3 of the *Pathfinder RPG Core Rulebook*).
+In addition, she receives bonus spells per day if she has a high Wisdom score (see Table 1-3 of the *PF RPG Core Rulebook*).

 An inquisitor's selection of spells is extremely limited.
 An